Bylaws of

 4.13 Conflicts of Interest

-financial or other conflicts of interest, or potential conflicts, shall inform
+conflicts of interest, or potential conflicts, shall inform the Board.
+The

-action appropriate to the circumstances and in the best interests of the
+Board may take action appropriate to the circumstances and in the best

-matter and may, at the Board's discretion, be required to be absent during
+on the particular matter and may, at the Board's discretion, be required to be

-discussion of the matter.
-Board members shall consider possible appearance of
+absent during discussion of the matter.
+Board members shall consider possible

-impropriety if conflict or potential conflict is allowed to exist.
+appearance of impropriety if conflict or potential conflict is allowed to

 Committee